First plant to turn household waste into jet fuel

 The innovative approach is to use household waste as feedstock for kerosene fuel production.

-At Fulcrum’s Sierra BioFuels Plant, municipal solid waste (MSW) is gasified, creating a synthesis gas which is processed and converted into a Fischer-Tropsch liquid to be further refined into synthetic jet fuel.
+At Fulcrum’s Sierra BioFuels Plant, municipal solid waste (MSW) is gasified, creating a synthesis gas which is processed and converted into a liquid produced by Fischer-Tropsch process to be further refined into synthetic jet fuel.

 This plant is the first of its kind – worldwide - to convert garbage into jet fuel at a large scale.